 Many of our clients have talked about what has stopped them seeking legal help for their online trolling issue and amongst them are feelings of embarrassment and worry about losing relationships, followers and work, feeling that they need to appear in control and unaffected.
 They have told us that they were deterred because of being told by the police that there is nothing that can be done, direct threats from online trolls, denial, cultural reasons, feeling like it is the price to be paid for being in the public eye or just having a social media account and most often, not knowing what laws are being broken and what can be done legally.

 Only the internet trolls know why they troll people online and post damaging comments about people but they shouldn't be excused.
 Who knows what the internet troll's backstory is and why they feel the need to troll an individual.
 Perhaps they feel that they are connecting to someone when they are in the public eye, albeit in a negative way.
 Perhaps by getting or seeing a response or reaction.
 Perhaps they are seeking the approval of another internet troll and it has nothing to do with you, at all.
-Maybe it is because they wish they were in your position and you made a name for yourself.
+Maybe it is because they are envious of you.
 Whatever their motive is, it is their issue, not yours.
 When you are the target of online trolling though, it isn't so easy to just dismiss it as 'their issue' or ignore them (but we recommend that you do just that and choose not to respond to online trolling).

 After trolls are all done with posting their random, thoughtless, ugly comments online, they carry on with their lives without thinking that they face any real life consequences (until we track them down), but there are no excuses for online trolling.
 This is a serious offence of harassment - a criminal offence as well as a civil wrongdoing.
 An online troll that posts slanderous, slurring, mean words have real effects on real people and often, with devastating effects.
 The comments and the linking and the sharing of derogatory and negative posts makes life feel unbearable, for anyone.